P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Abstract

 \section{Abstract}

 Accurately describing and detecting 2D and 3D keypoints is crucial to establishing correspondences across images and point clouds.
 Despite a plethora of learning-based 2D or 3D local feature descriptors and detectors having been proposed, the derivation of a shared descriptor and joint keypoint detector that directly matches pixels and points remains under-explored by the community.
 This work takes the initiative to establish \emph{fine-grained} correspondences between 2D images and 3D point clouds.
-In order to directly match pixels and points, a dual fully convolutional framework is presented that maps 2D and 3D inputs into a shared latent representation space to simultaneously describe and detect keypoints.
-Furthermore, an ultra-wide reception mechanism in combination with a novel loss function are designed to mitigate the intrinsic information variations between pixel and point local regions.
+In order to directly match pixels and points, a dual fully-convolutional framework is presented that maps 2D and 3D inputs into a shared latent representation space to simultaneously describe and detect keypoints.
+Furthermore, \wb{an ultra-wide reception mechanism and a novel loss function are} designed to mitigate the intrinsic information variations between pixel and point local regions.
 Extensive experimental results demonstrate that our framework shows competitive performance in fine-grained matching between images and point clouds and achieves state-of-the-art results for the task of indoor visual localization.
-Our source code will be available at [no-name-for-blind-review].
+Our source code is available at \url{https://github.com/BingCS/P2-Net}.